irx/pwrln/README.md

 ## Shell support

-Generating prompt for specific shell boils down to applying proper escape code delimiters, so that its input manager (e.g. `readline`) takes into account only printable characters when estimating prompt length.
+Generating prompt for specific shell boils down to applying proper escape code delimiters, so that its input line editor (e.g. `readline`) takes into account only printable characters when estimating prompt length.